nf-core/differentialabundance/docs/usage.md

 ### g:Profiler

-The [gprofiler2](https://cran.r-project.org/web/packages/gprofiler2/vignettes/gprofiler2.html) package can be used to test which pathways are enriched for genes that have been determined to be differentially expressed; it is an R interface for the g:Profiler webtool.
+The [gprofiler2](https://cran.r-project.org/web/packages/gprofiler2/vignettes/gprofiler2.html) package can be used to test which pathways are enriched in the sets of differential genes produced by the the DESeq2 or limma modules.
+It is an R interface for the g:Profiler webtool.
 In the simplest form, this feature can be enabled with the parameters from the following example:

 ```bash
 --gprofiler2_run true \